Frequently Asked Questions

 Honor Community Health is not considered a “free clinic,” but rather a medical home for our patients.
-There will be costs associated with receiving care at the center, however Honor Community Health provides a multitude of financial options, including its Honor Community Health Cares Sliding Fee Discount Program, and enrollment services to help with financial costs.
+There will be costs associated with receiving care at the center, however Honor Community Health provides a multitude of financial options, including its Honor Cares Program which provides discounted Medical, Behavioral Health, and Dental care, and enrollment services to help with financial costs.

 What if I get a statement in the mail?